eloquenza/VisHub/README.md

 A information visualization project that tries to visualize some aspects of GitHub, its users and their usage of GitHub.

+Jump to how to start/use below, if you are interesting in running the application instead of a lot of talk around the project.

 ## Project organization

 This project consists of two parts: